 Restrictions may also be imposed by partner institutions and, as such, details of restrictions will depend on the programme of study and the proposed partner institution.
 If you have concerns about this, you are advised to contact your School.

-The University does not permit students with outstanding cases of academic misconduct to attend the Graduation ceremonies.
+- The University does not permit students with outstanding cases of academic misconduct to attend the Graduation ceremonies.

-Withdrawal from the University.
+- Withdrawal from the University.

-Should you choose to withdraw partway through a case the University will normally continue to complete the case, for example to a formal hearing, or exceptionally pause the case putting on note on your file and should you wish to return to the University the University would reserve the right to re-open the original case before you would be able to re-join.
+Should you choose to withdraw partway through a case the University will normally continue to complete the case, for example to a hearing, or exceptionally pause the case putting on note on your file and should you wish to return to the University the University would reserve the right to re-open the original case before you would be able to re-join.

-Transcripts and references.
+- Transcripts and references.

+At present the University does not explicitly record academic misconduct decision on transcripts.
+Information on decision may be included in references (see Procedure for details).
 Academic misconduct may also affect your current or future Fitness to Practice or your ability to register with a Professional, Statutory and Regulating Body (PSRB) dependent on what course you are completing.
-For example, the Solicitors Regulating Authority state it does not accept applications from students/graduates who have been found to have committed a "deliberate assessment offence which amounts to plagiarism or cheating".
+For example, the Solicitors Regulating Authority may refuses applications of those who have been found to have committed academic misconduct.
+You will need to check with the specific PSRB for details.